ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Running the main job using HTCondor

-To run the main job on HTCondor, add the following lines to your submit file:
+While we refer to the [HTCondor documentation](../basics/HTCondor.md) for general information about HTCondor, we highlight a special aspect of multi-round inference run using HTCondor here.
+To execute the main job on HTCondor, the submit file has to have the following content:

     ```bash
     RUN_FOLDER = <experiment_folder>